North Ayrshire Leisure Limited (“K:A Leisure”) takes your privacy very seriously.

 Transferring your personal data out of the European Union

-To deliver services to our clients, it is sometimes necessary for us to share your personal data outside the European Union (EU), e.g.:
+To deliver services to our clients, it is sometimes necessary for us to share your personal data outside the United Kingdom (UK), e.g.:

-- Where our service providers are located outside the EU;
+- Where our service providers are located outside the UK;

-- If you are based outside the EU.
+- If you are based outside the UK.

 The steps we take to protect your personal data